 “Àdìsá, fi sílè.

-“Adisa, leave him alone.”
-Their father said.
+“Adisa, leave him alone,” Their father said authoritatively.
 He had trudged down the hall after Ajoke had broken into a run.
 He reached the end of the hall panting and sweating in the air-conditioned room.
-His wife had not accompanied him as she now stood, talking to the minister, the groom, his elder brother, his uncle and aunt.
+His wife had not accompanied him as she now stood, talking to the registrar, the groom, his elder brother, his uncle and aunt.
 Her hands were clasped as she pleaded with them.
-They all looked at her confusion clearly written on their faces.
+They all looked at her through the confusion clearly written on their faces.

 “Ehn, Bàámi kí lë sö?